uchicago-cs/cmsc22000/website/hw/hw3.rst

 will ultimately produce a single executable.
-When dealing with multiple source files, specially when there are dependencies between them, it is common to use a *build system* instead of manually compiling and linking all the files. in this homework, we’ll explore the ways a program can be “built”–that is, the way that source code is turned into binary code so that a computer can execute it.
+When dealing with multiple source files, specially when there are dependencies between them, it is common to use a *build system* instead of manually compiling and linking all the files.
+In this homework, we’ll explore the ways a program can be “built”–that is, the way that source code is turned into binary code so that a computer can execute it.
 In some cases, “building” may refer to compiling a single file, but usually it refers to the whole process of